 The decision-maker shall respond to the request by providing a written determination to the requestor by mail, email, personal delivery, or other reliable means.
 For a request by an employee, the decision-maker shall provide the determination within a reasonable period of time depending on the circumstances and the complexity of the request, but not later than 20 working days from the date of the request.
-If the decision-maker does not provide a written determination within 20 days from the date of the employee's request, the proposed activity will be determined not to violate this Statement.
+If the decision-maker does not provide a written determination to the employee within 20 working days from the date of the employee's request, the proposed activity will be determined not to violate this Statement.